d2l-ai/d2l-en/chapter_crashcourse/linear-algebra.md

 you'd evaluate the expression $c = (f - 32) * 5/9$ setting $f$ to $52$.
 In this equation, each of the terms $32$, $5$, and $9$ is a scalar value.
-The placeholders $c$ and $f$ that we use are called variables and they stand in for unknown scalar values.
+The placeholders $c$ and $f$ that we use are called variables and they represent unknown scalar values.

 In mathematical notation, we represent scalars with ordinary lower cased letters ($x$, $y$, $z$).
 We also denote the space of all scalars as $\mathcal{R}$.